jeffreyhorn/network_flow_solver/docs/SOLVER_COMPARISON.md

 - Check with `--list-solvers` to see which are available

 ### Timeout issues
-- Increase timeout: `--timeout 120`
+- Increase timeout: `--timeout 120` (default is 60 seconds)
 - Test on smaller problems first: `--limit 5`
+- Note: Not all solvers honor the timeout parameter
+  - PuLP: Respects timeout
+  - network_solver: Controlled by max_iterations instead
+  - OR-Tools: Very fast, rarely times out
+  - NetworkX: Very fast, rarely times out

 ### Memory issues on large problems
 - Limit concurrent solvers